he1nh/openshift-prometheus/README.md

 # Monitoring OpenShift with Prometheus

-This repo contains the files for the presentation of monitoring OpenShift with Prometheus.
+This repo contains files for deploying Prometheus on OpenShift.
-To be given at 2016/01/19 at the OpenShift meetup.

 | software        | version                  |
 |-----------------|--------------------------|